devutkarsh/blog.github.io/content/post/a-month-bagpacking-in-sikkim.md

 Travel Cafe was one such place where I was chilling almost all the time.
 Thanks to Sharan for keeping the music and the vibe alive, I didn't needed my headphone while working here.
 I fell in love with this song, *A Different Age by Current Joys*.
 The weather was so chilling in winters here and I was working with some amazing streaming code snippet.

+The walk to amazing Mall Road was mesmerizing.

 To be continued.